BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Problem Formulation

-Following previous work \cite{li2022sgtr}, we formulate SGG as a bipartite graph construction task.
-Specifically, the SGG model independently outputs predictions of entities and predicates from image features, forming two node sets $\mathcal{V}_e$ and $\mathcal{V}_p$.
-Two directional edge sets $\mathcal{E}_{ep}$ and $\mathcal{E}_{pe}$ connect these node sets, representing the direction from entities to predicates and vice versa.
+After acquiring the predictions of entities and predicates, we formulate SGG as a bipartite graph construction task based on previous work~\cite{li2022sgtr}.
+Specifically, the predictions of entities and predicates from the image form two node sets $\mathcal{V}_e$ and $\mathcal{V}_p$, respectively.
+Two directional edge sets $\mathcal{E}_{ep}$ and $\mathcal{E}_{pe}$ are used to connect these node sets, representing the connections from entities to predicates and vice versa.
 The bipartite graph is then represented as $\mathcal{G}_b=\{\mathcal{V}_e, \mathcal{V}_p, \mathcal{E}_{ep}, \mathcal{E}_{pe}\}$, from which the scene graph of the image can be extracted.